itsyashbisht/chai-backend/Readme.md

-# Video-Nest-backend
+# Chai-and-backend

-A backend project for managing and serving data for the Chai-and-backend application.
+A backend service built for managing video content, authentication, playlists, and more—powering the **Chai aur Backend** application.

 ## Features

-- RESTful API endpoints
-- User authentication and authorization
+- User authentication (JWT-based)
-- CRUD operations for core resources
+- CRUD operations for:
+  - Videos
+  - Playlists
+  - subscriptions
+  - Comments
+  - tweets
+  - Likes
+- MongoDB-based storage using Mongoose
-- Error handling and validation
+- Middleware for error handling and validations

 ## Technologies Used